Jacqueline Marval: Critical reception and legacy

 Critics gave Marval high praise during her career.
-In a 1911 issue of The Burlington Magazine for Connosseurs, for example, it was written that at an exhibition at the Druet Gallery, "The paintings of Madame Marval were among the most striking..."
+In a 1911 issue of The Burlington Magazine for Connoisseurs, for example, it was written that at an exhibition at the Druet Gallery, "The paintings of Madame Marval were among the most striking..."
 Apollinaire, aside from his compliments to Les Odalisques, more generally makes comments on her work that refer to it as exciting, strong, and worthy of recognition.
 Some critics referred to her as a Fauve, a reflection of her choice of palette, which was heavily influenced by Fauve and Impressionist painters who came before her.
 According to Lucien Manissieux, a student of Flandrin, "Marquet, Flandrin, Matisse all awaited each work she produced with curiosity and emotion" and there is some evidence that her male peers borrowed from her "brilliant colour and formal economy of her painting."

 During her lifetime, Marval refused to exhibit in all-female exhibitions; yet, after her death, her career and work was celebrated in one.
 The Société des Femmes Artistes Modernes (FAM) was a women artists' collective in Paris.
 FAM was headed by Marie-Anne Camax-Zoegger (1887-1952), "a bourgeois French Catholic woman."
 They put on a retrospective of Marval's work in 1933 as part of their annual exhibition.
 Marval, who did not identify as a feminist, was appropriated by FAM as one and has since been celebrated as living a feminist life.
 Since her work was figural in nature, it fit well within the focus of FAM, which aimed to "organize annual exhibitions that featured the work of female artists from different countries and stylistic movements'."